 Ultimately, when you champion relatable sales and marketing efforts, you’re taking steps to connect with your prospects and customers as people, not personas — and that’s what they want.
 After all, people like doing business with — you guessed it — people.
 We see it all the time: B2B sales and marketing professionals who are relatable tend to make better impressions and build stronger relationships with their prospects and customers.
 What happens when you’re a relatable seller or marketer?
 Your prospects and customers will know they are more than a number to you, making your target buyers more likely to want to work with you.
 That’s a REAL win for everyone.

 Relatability is a key element of Alyce’s REAL approach to humanizing B2B sales and marketing – it’s our letter R. Stay tuned for upcoming blog posts covering E, A, and L.

-Now, here’s your REAL challenge: What will YOU do this week to be more RELATABLE with your prospects?
+Now, here’s your REAL challenge: What will YOU do this week to be more RELATABLE with your marketing and sales prospects?
 Share your ideas in the comments!